Transverse-momentum-dependent factorization at next-to-leading power: Conclusion

 \section{Conclusion}

 In this paper, we have performed a systemic study of the transverse-momentum dependent (TMD) factorization and resummation of the SIDIS and Drell-Yan cross sections at the next-to-leading power (NLP).
 We began by summarizing the tree-level methodology which demonstrates that the sub-leading contributions to the cross sections enter as four sub-leading contributions, a kinematic correction in the leptonic tensor, and three sub-leading correlation functions, the intrinsic, kinematic, and dynamic distributions in the hadronic tensor.
 We demonstrated the explicit field dependence of each contribution in the cross section.
 By taking into consideration the properties of each field, and through a systematic power counting procedure, we have calculated the anomalous dimensions for the hard, soft, and the TMDs at the one-loop order.
-We find that we can establish renormalization group consistency in the factorization scale $\mu$ and the rapidity scale $\nu$ for the contribution associated with the kinematic correlation to the leptonic tensor, the contribution associated with the intrinsic correlation function, and the contribution associated with the kinematic correlation function.
-We find that the Collins-Soper evolution equations for the intrinsic and kinematic sub-leading distributions mix the leading and sub-leading power distributions and give rise to anomalous dimension matrices.
-Additionally, we have calculated the finite expressions for the one-loop hard and soft functions and demonstrate that these functions differ from their leading-power counter parts.
-Lastly, we calculate the rapidity anomalous dimension for the dynamic sub-leading distribution and find that the anomalous dimension associated with this distribution is the same as the leading-power one.
+We establish renormalization group consistency for the first two terms in Eqs.~\eqref{eq:NLODYid}, \eqref{eq:NLODISid}, \eqref{eq:NLODYkd}, \eqref{eq:NLODISkd}, which are associated with the leptonic, kinematic, and intrinsic sub-leading contributions.
+Additionally, we calculate the rapidity anomalous dimension of the dynamic sub-leading TMDs and remark on the requirements for the soft function associated with this distribution to fulfill rapidity renormalization group consistency.